pacman.model.graphs.common package¶

 PacmanValueError – If the bounds of the slice are invalid.

-Converts the Slice to a standard slice object if possible.
+The Slice to a standard slice object if possible.

 Note